President's Fellowship

 Nomination packages must include the following:

-Description of the base fellowship/assistantship support being offered by the program to the student (these base packages must extend at least for the duration of the President’s Fellowship and must meet or exceed guidelines for minimum stipends for fellowships and/or assistantships set annually by the Graduate School; it is expected that these base packages will be at least comparable to those normally offered by the program).
+A description of the base fellowship/assistantship support being offered by the program to the student (these base packages must extend at least for the duration of the President’s Fellowship and must meet or exceed guidelines for minimum stipends for fellowships and/or assistantships set annually by the Graduate School; it is expected that these base packages will be at least comparable to those normally offered by the program.

 Candidates who will have an assistantship as their base support must have U.S. citizenship or valid work authorization.

-Programs must prepare the above items as three (or four) individual PDF files and submit to the Graduate School Awards Portal at terpengage.umd.edu/gsawards/s/ by the nomination deadline.
+Programs must gather the requred nomination materials as individual PDF files.
+Submit nominations by going to the Graduate School Awards Portal at terpengage.umd.edu/gsawards/s/ by the nomination deadline.
 At the time of nomination, TerpEngage will prompt nominators to select the correct application (the correct APP-ID).

-An applicant may be nominated for the Flagship and the President’s Fellowship but may receive only one of these awards.
+An applicant may be nominated for the Flagship and the President’s Fellowship, but if awarded both, the student may receive only one of these awards.

 A faculty committee from varied backgrounds and broad disciplinary representation appointed by the Graduate School will serve as the selection committee.
 Selection decisions will be based on the nominee’s excellence, understood as a convergence of the nominee’s academic success, statement of purpose, prior research or other original scholarship, letters of recommendation, and the program’s letter of nomination, and the ability of the nominee to contribute unique personal and scholarly experiences to the program.